Pinckney Hogg

 Brief Life History of Pinckney

-Pinckney Hogg was born on 19 June 1776, in North Carolina, United States as the son of John Hogg and Mary Staples.
+When Pinckney Hogg was born on 19 June 1776, in North Carolina, United States, his father, John Hogg, was 11773 and his mother, Mary Unknown, was 48.
 He married Susan Jarrett about 1807, in North Carolina, United States.
-They were the parents of at least 4 sons and 6 daughters.
+They were the parents of at least 4 sons and 5 daughters.
 He died on 11 July 1866, in Johnson, Illinois, United States, at the age of 90.

 Photos and Memories (0)